longturn/freeciv21/docs/Playing/LT-Guide/mid-game.rst

 * :improvement:`Library` → :improvement:`University`
 * :improvement:`Marketplace` → :improvement:`Bank` → :improvement:`Mercantile Exchange`

-You must have :improvement:`Temples` in all of your cities at a minimum before you switch to Republic or Democracy or you will have disorder on your hands all over.
-Ideally you would have :improvement:`Temple`, :improvement:`City Walls`, :improvement:`Courthouse`, and :improvement:`Marketplace`, along with all the Small Wonders that enhance them before you switch to Republic or Democracy.
+You must have :improvement:`Temples` in all of your cities at a minimum before you switch to :government:`Republic` or :government:`Democracy` or you will have disorder on your hands all over.
+Ideally you would have :improvement:`Temple`, :improvement:`City Walls`, :improvement:`Courthouse`, and :improvement:`Marketplace`, along with all the Small Wonders that enhance them before you switch to :government:`Republic` or :government:`Democracy`.

 With all this in place, you will want to now get your largest cities (ideally all of them, but it is not always possible to do that) to celebrate.
 To accomplish this is a multi-part process: